 This is a high-performing primary by national measures.

-Ranked 441st in England and 1st in Swindon for primary outcomes (FindMySchool ranking based on official data).
-That places the school well above England average, within the top 10% of schools in England.
+Ranked 2,671st out of 14,978 schools in England for primary academic outcomes and 14th in Swindon on the local primary ranking (FindMySchool ranking based on official data).
+That places the school well above the England average, within roughly the top fifth of schools in England for academic outcomes.

-Expected standard (reading, writing and maths combined): 93%, compared with the England average of 62%.
+Expected standard (reading, writing and maths combined): 80%, based on a cohort of 69 pupils.

-Higher standard (greater depth in reading, writing and maths): 43%, compared with the England average of 8%.
+Higher standard (greater depth in reading, writing and maths): 10%.

 Scaled scores: reading 111, maths 108, and grammar, punctuation and spelling 111 (total score 330).